-The global academic community of Economic Sociology and Political Economy (ES/PE), founded and run by Oleg Komlik, brings together researchers, students, practitioners and activists interested in these fields of study and life.
+The Economic Sociology and Political Economy community (ES/PE), founded and run by Oleg Komlik, is the largest global online scholarly society which brings together researchers, students, practitioners and activists interested in these fields of study and life.
 Our primary purpose is to disseminate the insights of socio-political research of the economy to the public and academics.

 Though this online library has no pages rustle or confusingly intriguing corridors, it does accommodate a focused, rich scholarship collection and literature in Economic Sociology and Political Economy.
 Have a pleasant and enlightening reading!

-You are welcome to spread the word about the ES/PE community, feel free to share our websites with your colleagues, students and friends, and of course-
+You are welcome to spread the word about the ES/PE community, to share our websites with your colleagues, students and friends, and of course –

 Join us and Benefit from Shared Knowledge.